softrebel/maktab-dl/README.md

 ## Dependencies

--   `requests`: Used for making HTTP requests.
+-   `httpx`: Used for making HTTP requests.
--   `beautifulsoup4`: Used for parsing HTML content.
+-   `lxml`: Used for parsing HTML content.
 -  `appdirs`: Used for finding user specific os paths.

 ## Important Notes